Nélson de Araújo: Audio-Visual Productions

 He also participated in audio-visual productions as editor of Sound and Voice of Bahia (1968); director of the documentary Ilha de Tinharé (1973); Mines and Prospectors of Bahia (1974); Frederico Edelweiss (1976), The Last Major (1971), and authorship of the texts of The Villa of San Francisco of Conde (1969); Federal University of Bahia: 25 Years Later (1971); and The-Bon: a Japanese party in Recôncavo da Bahia (1979).
 In 1969, he received honors for his photographs of Carroussel, in II the Bahian Hall of Photography.

 The Pequenos Mundos Trilogy

 Regarding the academic trilogy, Pequenos Mundos, work initiated after Nélson decided to do an extensive field investigation on the popular forms of show and folklore in the interior of Bahia.
-His research and documentation concentrated of the communities residing in Recôncavo, North and Northeast, Rural Coast, Interior, San Francisco, Plated Diamantina, Valença, Região Cacaueira, Extremo Sul, the Pastoral area, and Extremo Oeste.
+His research and documentation concentrated of the communities residing in Recôncavo, North and Northeast, Rural Coast, Interior, San Francisco, Chapada Diamantina, Caetité, Valença, Região Cacaueira, Extremo Sul, the Pastoral area, and Extremo Oeste.
 He is credited with registering a true panorama of the culture of Bahia.

 He wrote three volumes based on his research and had published volumes I (1986) e II (1988).
 Volume III was published in 1997, four years after his death.